prakharmrsl/easypcceo.github.io/pages/test.md

   </div>
 </section>

-This case from Cooler Master is awesome, end of story.
-It has insane airflow and amazing [cable management](/cable-management/).
+Unlike a lot of other cases on the market, this one has a unique design that makes it stand out from the crowd.

-In addition, it has a dual-chamber design to maximize airflow.
+That unique feature is, of course, the dual-chamber design.

-Components that don't need direct cooling (PSU, hard drives) are stored in the bottom chamber.
+Components that don't need direct cooling (PSU, hard drives) are stored in the bottom chamber, and the motherboard goes in the chamber on top where most of the airflow is.

-The motherboard goes in the chamber on top where most of the airflow is.
+This makes it so no airflow is wasted – the components that need to be constantly cooled get maximum exposure to your case fans, and the components that aren't as important stay tucked out of the way.

-If you're always on the go, this case also has nice carrying handles that make transportation easy.
+As an added bonus, in case you're always on the go, this case also has nice carrying handles that make transportation easy.

-If you're the kind of gamer that likes to have LAN parties, this is the casse for you.
+That being said, if you're the kind of gamer that likes to have LAN parties, this is the casse for you.

 <div class="btn-center">
 	<a target="_blank" class="big-button-center" href="https://amzn.to/2N0cAMT">Read Reviews on Amazon</a>